 The thematic of the trip is a mixture of culture, history, nature, culinary and local experiences.

 Our private tour of Transylvania from Cluj is a 5-days trip.
 It’s a condensed program, which is enabling us to see all the main tourist attractions of Transylvania.
 We will travel around the region, from Cluj to Sighisoara, Brasov and Sibiu.
 The trip itinerary is flexible, so at our guest’s request, we can adjust it to fit their agenda and the time available.

-The price for our 5 days tour starts from 385 EUR/person.
-This price is valid for a group of 6 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 350 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Level of physical activity: Moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.

 The tour of Romania will start in Cluj-Napoca: we will meet you in at the airport, and after the transfer to your hotel, we will start exploring the city.
 We will have a guided tour in the old town, discovering the rich history of Cluj-Napoca and its architectural gems: majestic Gothic churches or elegant Baroque or Art-Nouveau palaces.
 Cluj-Napoca is the largest city in Transylvania, a vibrant city, with the largest student community outside Bucharest.
 It is not surprising that the most important music festivals are organized in Cluj-Napoca, and all throughout the year, the bohemian atmosphere radiates from every corner of the historical district.